bh247484/word-game/README.md

 The dockerized rails app is configured to use a dockerized Postgres db instance and authorized to accept cors requests from the React app frontend.

 The backend stores arcade style high scores with the `HighScore` model and `high_scores_controller` api endpoints.

-I've also scaffolded an unimplemented `ScoredWord` model to track word score frequency.
-With enough data I can determine which words are uncommonly scored and awards those words additional points and notify the user if they've scored a word that has never been scored before.
+The number of times a word is scored/spelled is stored in the `ScoredWord` model.
+The player is notified if they've spelled new words at the end of the game, or how many times the words they spelled this time have been spelled previously.
+The `scored_words_controller` contains the api logic for the storage and retrieval of scored/spelled words.